canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

        This test illustrates how a job can depend on another job.
        .
-       If you run this example unmodified (selecting just this job) you will see that PlainBox will automatically run the 'dependency-target' job before attempting to run this one.
+       If you run this example unmodified (selecting just this job) you will see that Plainbox will automatically run the 'dependency-target' job before attempting to run this one.
        This will happen, even if you explicitly order the jobs incorrectly.